silverstripe/silverstripe-framework/docs/en/topics/grid-field.md

 ### GridFieldAction

-TODO Describe component, including GridFieldEditAction/GridFieldDeleteAction
+TODO Describe component, including GridFieldEditButton/GridFieldDeleteAction

-### GridFieldRelationAdd
+### GridFieldAddExistingAutocompleter

 This class is is responsible for adding objects to another object's has_many and many_many relation, as defined by the `[api:RelationList]` passed to the GridField constructor.
 Objects can be searched through an input field (partially matching one or more fields).
 Selecting from the results will add the object to the relation.
-Often used alongside `[api:GridFieldRelationDelete]` for detaching existing records from a relatinship.
+Often used alongside `[api:GridFieldRemoveButton]` for detaching existing records from a relatinship.
 For easier setup, have a look at a sample configuration in `[api:GridFieldConfig_RelationEditor]`.

-### GridFieldRelationDelete
+### GridFieldRemoveButton

 Allows to detach an item from an existing has_many or many_many relationship.
 Similar to {@link GridFieldDeleteAction}, but allows to distinguish between a "delete" and "detach" action in the UI - and to use both in parallel, if required.
 Requires the GridField to be populated with a `[api:RelationList]` rather than a plain DataList.
-Often used alongside `[api:GridFieldRelationAdd]` to add existing records to the relationship.
+Often used alongside `[api:GridFieldAddExistingAutocompleter]` to add existing records to the relationship.

-### GridFieldPopupForms
+### GridFieldDetailForm

-TODO Describe component, including how it relates to GridFieldEditAction.
+TODO Describe component, including how it relates to GridFieldEditButton.
 Point to GridFieldConfig_RelationEditor for easier defaults.

-### GridFieldTitle
+### GridFieldToolbarHeader

 TODO

-### GridFieldExporter
+### GridFieldExportButton

 TODO